Note: This archive may include graphic documentation of violence and harm. Learn more

 Quality, deduplication, and naming

-Near-duplicate media is flagged with perceptual hashing (pHash — robust to recompress and minor crops) and with OpenCLIP-style image embeddings compared in a FAISS-style vector index for semantic “same scene” neighbors.
-Candidate groups and tag disagreements surface in a dedicated browser review tool; approved decisions are written back into the catalog, never silently.
+Near-duplicate media is flagged with perceptual hashing (pHash, robust to recompress and minor crops) and with OpenCLIP-style image embeddings compared in a FAISS-style vector index for semantic “same scene” neighbors.
+Candidate groups and tag disagreements surface in a unified browser review workspace; approved decisions are written back into the catalog, never silently.

 Person names in English often fragment across small spelling variants.
 Fuzzy matching (RapidFuzz-class scores) proposes merge groups; reviewers pick a canonical spelling and aligned Persian tags so people, tag slugs, and memorial pages stay consistent.